jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 Portland Housing Center - ready to rent, the board really liked it.
 They asked Raina three times before she agreed to lead the class.
 She gave it a year, which turned to 3 years.
 At the end fo the 3rd year, the board decided to stop the program.
 PHC's director told Raina she should run it on her own.
 This was around the time she just got married.

 In 2006, blended family.
-Took cirriculum to teach other teachers.
-Cirriculum took two years for the staff and writers to put together.
+Took curriculum to teach other teachers.
+Curriculum took two years for the staff and writers to put together.

-Licensed the cirriculum to other organizations.
+Licensed the curriculum to other organizations.

-2007 - possession of cirriculum of "Ready to Rent" 2010 - gave copyright to Raina's org
+2007 - possession of curriculum of "Ready to Rent" 2010 - gave copyright to Raina's org

 ## Takeaway message